akuzni2/hello-world-api/README.md

 - AWS Lambda Function as deployable artifact (Go executable)
 - IAM Role for Github Actions to allow minimum deployment privileges
 - IAM Role for Lambda to allow minimum privileges to other resources
-- Terraform to manage infrastructure
+- Terraform to manage infrastructure (organized to accomdate multiple environments)
 - Github Actions to build and deploy terraform to AWS
 - Go to create a very small + fast deployable lambda function artifact to return the payload

+# Current Deployment steps
+1. create a branch prefixed with feature/
+2. Make changes to terraform or Go API func
+3. Push changes
+4. Enjoy deployment
+5. Merge your changes to main when done

 # Small Todo + Improvements
+- abstract deployment pipeline to allow for deploying to different environments
+- Make Github actions pipeline use IAM role to get temp credentials instead of keys from Env var
 - Route53 Domain Name + ACM Certificate
 - Restrict API traffic with API Key + configure throttling
 - Request Latency + Error monitoring
 - Implement some centralizd logging

-# Deployment Steps
+# Setup from Scratch Steps (if building in a new AWS account or environment)

 Step 0.
 Be in the AWS Account of the environment to set this up (Dev, Stg, Prd, etc..)
 Step 1.
 Provision a Temporary User